maratai/craftery/fiber_arts/fiber_arts.md

 - itoguruma (Japanese traditional hand-crank charkha-like wheel) - on order.
 - [Louët S90](https://louet.zendesk.com/hc/en-us/articles/360051416653-S90-Spinning-Wheel-Instructions) - single treadle, folding castle wheel.
 No longer in production; bought secondhand.
 Spins like a racehorse, with hilariously aggressive baked-in take-up.
 - [Pocket Wheel](https://www.pocket-wheel.com/) - double treadle, ultraportable travel wheel.
 US-based, with a two-year waitlist.
 I bought my current Pocket Wheel secondhand and love it.
 - [Spinolution](https://www.spinolution.com/) Mach III - Out of production; the "current" version is the [Monarch](https://www.spinolution.com/monarch).
-I have a secondhand one on order as I'd been considering the Monarch anyway.
+An absolute delight.
 - If I got *one more wheel* (!), I'd want a high-end Saxony (Kromski Polonaise) or if the sky were the limit, a Carson Cooper or Golding accelerated wheel.
 I'm already planning to downsize.

 **support spindles**